lukejmorrison/google_sheets_apps_script_duplicate_and_rename/README.md

 1. Open your Google Sheet
 2. Go to **Extensions > Apps Script**
-3. Copy the contents of `code.gs` into the script editor
+3. Copy the contents of `duplicateAndRename.gs` into the script editor
 4. Save the project
 5. Authorize the script when prompted